oliverfeher/takehome/README.md

 *Hint: Take some time to become familiar with the Adobe XD interface.
 You can inspect elements to determine their properties.*

-Data `data-module.js` and image assets will be provided `assets/images` to you in this repository.
+Data `data-module.js` and image assets will be provided `assets/images`, icons will be in `assets/icons` to you in this repository.
 You must push your final product to GitHub in order for your work to be evaluated.

 # Objectives
 * Visit to the following page to view the design template: https://xd.adobe.com/view/4614858b-9a9c-4823-876e-58b84c36082f-1347/specs/